grafana/k6/ROADMAP.md

 Mid-term goals
 --------------

-These are goals achievable within 6-12 months, tentatively done by mid 2023.
+These are goals achievable within 6-12 months, tentatively done by Q1 2024.

 - **Global availability of the extension in k6 Cloud for all users.**<br>